Part #2 looks more specifically at the Downtown area of the 3-Cs.

 For Columbus, it’s been the opposite picture.
 Like the other 2-Cs, losses peaked in the 1970s.
 Since then, the urban core losses have been in gradual decline.
 The 2000-2010 period had the smallest rate and total loss of any decade the past 65+ years, and since 2010, there has been net growth.

 So interesting results, but these numbers don’t show any trends of what’s going on inside the 1950 boundaries, especially not the relatively small part that would be the downtowns.
-So let’s break the numbers down to the tract level.
+So let’s break the numbers down a little more to the tract level.

 # of Tracts in 1950*